a-star-search/OrigamiWebApp/README.txt

 It is not a problem for the precision of the point picked, as it will always be docked to the actual segments or vertices.

-Given the huge piece of shit that babylon is I don't expect that in future implementation two faces can occupy the same space with different orientations and the borders of a face not interfere with the opposite facing face, which would make the "gap" unnecessary.
+Given the trash that babylon is I don't expect that in future implementation two faces can occupy the same space with different orientations and the borders of a face not interfere with the opposite facing face, which would make the "gap" unnecessary.

 2)
-Another big problem stemming from the HUGE PILE OF FUCKING SHIT that babylon js is, is that it's not (in general) possible to draw concave polygons with ribbons, which as far as I know, is the only possible way of drawing polygons.
+Another big problem stemming from the trash that babylon js is, is that it's not (in general) possible to draw concave polygons with ribbons, which as far as I know, is the only possible way of drawing polygons.

 Luckily in origami there are no concave faces, only concave *visible* parts of faces.